navis-org/navis/docs/installation.md

     #### `cloudvolume`: [cloud-volume](https://github.com/seung-lab/cloud-volume)

     Reading and writing images, meshes, and skeletons in Neuroglancer precomputed format.
-    This is required required for e.g. the MICrONs interface.
+    This is required for e.g. the MICrONs interface.

     ``` shell
     pip install cloud-volume